If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-Remove the paper towel and wipe the hot plate clean with a soft cloth.
-The stains should wipe away easily.
+Remove the paper towel and wipe the plate with a damp cloth.
+The stains should lift right off.

 Pro Tip